 Start With the Audiobook

-Sometimes, what’s really helpful for to have a voice in my head of the narrator.
+Sometimes, it's really helpful to have a voice in my head of the narrator.
 This is why I love the “sample” feature of Audible.

 Read Out Loud

 I was sitting on the plane when I noticed that was making my grocery shopping list in my head instead of reading the words on the page.
 This happens to me often, sometimes the author will mention something— in this case, it was eggs, and off my mind went, planning a list.

 I really hate that feeling of re-reading the same page over and over again because my mind is drifting.
 On the plane, I actually started reading the chapter under my breath until I was invested in the story again.

 Sure, the person next to me gave me the side eye- but that’s ok!
 Science has proven that we retain more information when we read out loud—plus it’s really fun to do the voices.

 If I’m reading a new author, especially one whose style or voice is different than I’m used to, I’ll clock in a small win for me by reading short stories or essays written by this author before diving into their 400-500 page novel.

 This is how I started with Gillian Flynn.
 Before reading Gone Girl, I read The Grownup in one sitting.
 Once I got a sense of her syntax, then picking up Gone Girl felt like reconnecting with an old friend who has a new story to tell me.

 Sometimes, you can combine audio with this short story hack by listening to Levar Burton Reads.
 He has an amazing voice and well-produced shows of his favorite short stories.
 If this hack intrigues you, listen to a short story and if you find one you love, then look to see if the author has a longer work for you to dig into.